 Casio Men’s GW9400 Rangeman – 1CR

-Though the thing that is worth mentioning the most is the solar-powered battery, the battery is rechargeable by normal means if that’s what you prefer, but the ability to charge itself is amazing.
+Though its solar-powered battery is one thing worth mentioning, the battery is rechargeable by normal means if that’s what you prefer, but its ability to charge itself is amazing.

 - Shock resistant